Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 **Noah:** So the gate could emphasize Fourier modes for globally organized flow and wavelets near sharp boundaries or transient structures?

-**John:** Exactly.
+**Sam:** Exactly.
 The design is deliberately complementary rather than competitive.
 The paper also develops stability arguments for these components.
 The Fourier mixing is designed to be non-expansive under unitary conditions, while the tight-frame wavelet filters satisfy a Parseval-style energy partition.
 For a fixed gate, the fusion remains non-expansive.
 These properties do not guarantee perfect learning, but they provide a mathematically motivated foundation for stable multiscale representation.

 ---